prafullwahatule/prafullwahatule/README.md

 ---

+## 💼 Open to Opportunities

-💼 Open to Data Analyst, Business Analyst, and Power BI Developer opportunities.
+💼 Open to **Data Analyst, ETL Developer, Business Analyst, and Power BI Developer** opportunities.

-📩 Feel free to connect with me on LinkedIn.
+📩 Feel free to connect with me on **LinkedIn or Email**.

+⭐ If you find my projects useful, consider starring the repository.